MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 06/01-MiniLab_Create a VM Scale Set in the Azure Portal.md

     ![Create a virtual machine scale set](../../Linked_Image_Files/create_a_scale_set_image2.png)

 8. Select **Next** to move the the other pages.
-As you explore each tab, review the attributes of the VMs in the Scale Set being created​.
+As you explore each tab, review the attributes of the VMs in the scale set being created​.

 9. Review the**Instance** and **Disks** tabs, but leave the default values in place.